jrbarnid-sudo/take-home-assignment/README.md

   createdAt: number; // a unix timestamp representing the time the todo was created }
 ```

+### Getting Started
+Fork this repository into your GitHub account.
+When you are finished, make a pull request back to this repository.
+Include a short summary of your experience completing this project in the pull request description.

 ## Front-end Application
 The front-end should run as its own process.
 You're free to bootstrap the project however you like, but we recommend using a tool like [create-react-app](https://github.com/facebook/create-react-app).
 The front-end should make HTTP requests to the backend to retrieve, create, and update todos.
 Your application will be graded on the following criteria: